arthurdai17/SWEGroup4Project/Group Meeting Notes/10May.md

 Today we met to discuss the progress of the project and what remains outstanding, we also allocated jobs for everyone to do.

-Arthur – curate the survey
+Arthur – create the survey/questionnaire and UX Design

 Jehan – continue with MERN stack implementation